 A staple piece of the mid-century modern era, sideboards can add an instant mid-century vibe to a room.
 And today, they’re popping up in just about every corner of the house … in unexpected ways.

 As a Media Console

 Looking for a tidy home for your flat screen?
-The low-profile silhouette of a sideboard makes it a great choice to house the TV.
+The low-profile silhouette of a modern media unit makes it a great choice to house the TV.
 And choosing something with ample storage like the roomy and rustic Madera means that it can also hide the various cords and other electronics, like the WIFI box.